Section 10. Classifications.

 When a member in good standing of a component society changes practice location in this state, the member’s name may be transferred without further payment of dues for that particular year to the roster of the component society located in the area of the new practice location, subject to the approval of that component.

-A dentist practicing near a component boundary may, with the permission of the society in whose jurisdiction he or she practices, hold membership in the component society in which it is more convenient to be active providing the individual is acceptable to the society.
-A dentist practicing in areas of more than one component society shall hold membership in the component society of his or her choice providing the individual is acceptable to the society.
+A dentist practicing near a component boundary may, with the permission of the society in whose jurisdiction he or she practices, hold membership in the component society in which it is more convenient to be active.
+A dentist practicing in areas of more than one component society shall hold membership in the component society of his or her choice.

 The secretary of each component society shall keep an up-to-date roster of its members.
 The component secretary shall make an annual report of this roster to the executive director of this Association, according to classifications established by the latter.